 Hypothetical StarCraft: Brood War Balance Patch

 Ever since the remastered version came out in 2017, StarCraft: Brood War has seen a resurgence in popularity.
-Seeing as the last balance patch came out in 2001, some personalities like Artosis have been publishing their ideas for a hypothetical balance patch for Brood War.
+Seeing as the last balance patch came out in 2001, some prominent personalities like Artosis have been publishing their ideas for a hypothetical balance patch for Brood War.
 Although I'm not a prominent personality by any means, I have played the game on-and-off since 2009 and I also have almost as many years of experience in game design, so I thought it might be fun to craft and post my own ideas.

 Terran